 Without hordes of tourists it was also a peaceful spot.
 After wandering around for several hours through temples and old stones it was time to head back.

-It takes between 2 – 3 hours to travel from Beirut to Baalbek in the Bekaa valley.
+It takes between 2 – 3 hours to travel from Beirut to Baalbek in Lebanon.
 Mini vans leave when full from the Cola intersection or the Al Sayad roundabout in eastern Hamzieh in Beirut.

 It can take some time for the vans to fill up, but it seems there is at least one leaving every hour.

-To get back from Baalbek you can head to the bus station or ask people where the minivans to Beirut depart from.
+To get back from Baalbek to Beirut you can head to the bus station or ask people where the minivans to Beirut depart from.

 Is it safe to visit Baalbek in Lebanon?

-Wen I was there in 2015 it was a tense period with fights between the Lebanese army and IS going on near the border with Syria.
-As of 2019 things have become more calm and there should be no problem to visit the Roman ruins in Baalbek.
+Wen I was visiting Baalbek in Lebanon in 2015 it was a tense period with fights between the Lebanese army and IS going on near the border with Syria.
+As of 2020 things have become more calm and there should be no problem to visit the Roman ruins in Baalbek.

-Even back in 2015 it was safe.
-Despite our worries about what we saw on the news, things were quiet in Baalbek and the parts of the Bekaa valley that we travelled through.
+Even back in 2015 it was safe to visit Baalbek in Lebabon.
+Despite my worries about what I saw on the news, things were quiet in Baalbek and the parts of the Bekaa valley that I travelled through.

-If we had one regret it was that we did not plan to spend more time in the Bekaa valley.
+If I had one regret it was that I did not plan to spend more time in the Bekaa valley.
 It is clear that there is a lot of potential for tourism as you can see in this guide to the Bekaa valley by Jason Lemon.
 Besides the best Roman Ruins in Lebanon it also offers some of the best sceneries, mountain views and food.

 Also check my post on Backpacking Lebanon: the different faces of the middle east to see all the other beautiful places that Lebanon has to offer.